AtharvaKeny/AtharvaKeny/README.md

 # 👾 About Me:
-I Type Something Then Keep Rewriting It,Till It Works.
+I Type Something, Then Keep Rewriting It Till It Works.

 ## 🌐 Socials: